 2. Turning on Time Machine backup on the router

-This step varies from one route to another and requires you to log into the router’s web interface to manage.
+This step varies from one router to another and generally requires you to log into the web interface.

-On a Linksys router, for example, there’s nothing to do, you just need to turn on the router’s network-attached storage feature.
-That’s also the case of a Netgear router.
+On a Linksys router, for example, there’s nothing to do.
+You only need to turn on the router’s network-attached storage feature.
+That’s also the case of a supported Netgear router.

 On a TP-Link router, you have to check the box that says, “Time Machine: Enable.”

 Asus router has a whole section for Time Machine that you can configure.